jrkerns/pylinac/docs/source/winston_lutz.rst

 * **Backproject the CAX for gantry images** -- Based on the vector of the BB to the field CAX and the gantry angle, a 3D line projection of the CAX is constructed.
 The BB is considered at the origin.
-Only images where the collimator and couch were at 0 are used for CAX projection lines.
+Only images where the couch was at 0 are used for CAX projection lines.

 * **Determine gantry isocenter size and location** - Using the backprojection lines, an optimization function is run to minimize the maximum distance to any line.
 The optimized distance is the isocenter radius, and the point